khorrc/FocusFader_PresonusFaderportv2/FocusFader_v2_6/README.md

 2. Hold the **NEXT** button and power it **on** while still holding.
 3. When the operation-mode buttons light up, press **SOLO** (Studio One mode).

-The lighting will look different from the default MCU mode — that's how you know it worked.
 You can leave it in this mode permanently.

 ---